-Button Description The two arrow keys allow the operator to move the cursor left and right in the entry line. and right in the entry line.
-BACK- SPACE The operator can use the 'BACKSPACE' button to delete characters to the left of the cursor (as on a PC keyboard).
-INPUT The 'INPUT' button allows the operator to switch to entry mode.
+Button Description < The two arrow keys allow the operator to move the cursor left and right in the entry line.
+BACK- The operator can use the 'BACKSPACE' button to delete SPACE characters to the left of the cursor (as on a PC keyboard).
+INPUT The ' INPUT ' button allows the operator to switch to entry mode.